Oungseik/openapi-hurl-mcp/README.md

 }
 ```

+For better testing experience, you can use [hurl-test-planner](./hurl-test-planner.md) custom agent or you can tweak it on your own.

 Or build with `bun run build`, and use the output from `build/index.js`.
 Default target is `bun`.
 You can change it to `node` by manually edit the [package.json](./package.json).
 The server runs over stdio by default.
 You can connect it to any MCP-compatible client.